How to clean your washing machine

 If your clothes aren’t smelling as fresh as you’d hoped, soak them in a bucket with ½ a cup of baking soda and your clothes will be perfectly smelling before you know it!

-If you are finding that fabric softener isn’t doing its job like you’d hoped, or you’re finding that fabric softener is causing allergies or sensitivities, give vinegar a go.
-It is the perfect and inexpensive alternative, and doesn’t leave residue on your clothes.
+If you are finding that fabric softener isn’t doing its job as you’d hoped, or you’re finding that fabric softener is causing allergies or sensitivities, give vinegar a go.
+It is the perfect and inexpensive alternative and doesn’t leave residue on your clothes.

 Thinking a DIY laundry detergent may be a better option for your home?
 Combine a nontoxic soap or detergent and add ½ cup of borax - this boosts its cleaning power, as well as having antiseptic, water-softening, whitening and antibacterial properties.